 Jacqueline began teaching and developing her practice in 1991.
 Sound Body Wisdom coalesced in 1995 and continues to evolve.
-She has refined and developed her work to meet each individual wherever they may be and develop tools specifically for their needs.
-Her passion lies in making the potential of our mind body accessible and creating tools for rewiring and unwinding patterns that can limit us and create struggle.
-Her effectiveness is born from her own journey with trauma, personal practice and her personal “sink or swim” experience towards changing her life.
+She has refined and developed her work to meet each individual wherever they may be and help develop tools specifically for their needs.
+Her passion lies in making the potential of our mind body accessible and the rewiring, shifting, or unwinding of patterns that can create limitations in our life.
+Her effectiveness is born from her own journey with trauma and her “sink or swim” experience towards changing her life.
 Through her research and experience she has developed Sound Body Wisdom techniques and seen them radically empower and change peoples lives.

 Jacqueline believes it is the role of the teacher to support the individual in developing their personal expression, inner resource and discovering for themselves what gets in their way of loving themselves without limitation.
 She realizes each person is unique and offers practical guidance and intuitive wisdom rooted in the effective applications of experiential learning.
 Jacqueline is a student of meditation and spiritual traditions who continues to travel and study to expand her understanding of her work and the role it plays in our evolving world.
-She published the book Touching the Invisible: A Field Guide for Living in the Fall of 2017 and is committed to serving the journey of all individuals.
+She published Touching the Invisible: A Field Guide for Living in the Fall of 2017 and is committed to serving the journey of all individuals.

 Check out the Testimonials page to read what other people have said about Jacqueline and her work.